Skip to content

 Field experience

-20+ years trusted across culture, leadership, and cross-border work.
-Logos link to client-approved stories where a matching public story exists.
+20+ years of work across culture, leadership, and cross-border teams.
+Each logo links to a client-approved story where a public one exists.

 • Accenture logo